Structure Your Workspace

 The danger of having your whole team work out of one workspace is the workspace can get pretty big.
 But with a bit of structure, we can get the best of both worlds.

-Model important business metrics to see how they connect and influence one another.
+Start by modeling important business metrics into a KPI Tree so you can see how they connect and influence one another.

-This is a good start, but these business metrics (like ARR, retention rate, or ARPU) are lagging indicators, and they actually happen as a result of your product creating value for your customers.
+This is a good start, but these businesses metrics (like ARR, or retention rate, or ARPU) are lagging indicators, and they actually happen as a result of your product creating value for your customers.

-Example - three leading indicators that are strong predictors of whether or not trialing users convert to paid subscriptions.
+Example - the team found these three leading indicators are strong predictors of trialers converting to paid subscriptions.

 This will help you see which behaviors or moments of value are good predictors of the parent KPI.